capitalone/DataProfiler/.github/CONTRIBUTING.md

 2. Feature branch naming convention:
   - Feature branches on forks and on `capitalone/dataprofiler: `feature/<feature_name>`
   - GH Pages feature branch naming convention: `feature/dev-gh-pages/<feature_name>`
 3. Staging Branch is to be used as a proxy for a rebase.
-It is exactly what the name suggest -- a staging area for PRs to `dev` and `dev-gh-pages` and to `main` and `gh-pages`.
+Note: there should be no commits to the staging branch once it is made.
+Staging is exactly what the name suggest -- a staging area for PRs to `dev` and `dev-gh-pages` and to `main` and `gh-pages`.
 Naming convention for `staging/` is:
   - `staging/dev/<feature_name>`
   - `staging/dev-gh-pages/<feature_name>`
   - `staging/main/<version_tag>`